Thomas William Ah Chow: Fire Towerman

-In the late 1930s, with his good local knowledge of the mountain ranges, Bill was offered a new job as a fire lookout over the summer months by the local Forest Commission Victoria (FCV) District Forester, Jim Westcott.
+In the late 1930s, with his good local knowledge of the mountain ranges, Bill was offered a new job as a fire lookout over the summer months by the local Forests Commission Victoria District Forester, Jim Westcott.
 Bill was paid a wage as a Fireguard plus allowances for camping and for providing his own riding horse, packhorse with packsaddle and saddle bags.
 Provisions and fodder for his horses, were purchased in Bruthen and delivered once a fortnight by the local FCV officer assigned to oversee the area.

-As a Fireguard, Bill’s primary role was to spot and report on bushfires from Mt Nugong about 30 km east of Swifts Creek.
+As a Fireguard, Bill's primary role was to spot and report on bushfires from Mt Nugong about 30 km east of Swifts Creek.
 Riding his horse and leading the pack horse loaded with a portable RC-16 radio (callsign VL3BB), heavy spare battery and the provisions for the day, he made the journey up the steep bridle path 3 km from Bentley's Plain to the summit.
 After unloading his packsaddles, Bill often let both his horses roam free to make their own way home back down to Bentley's Plain.

-The Forests Commission also established a Weather Observation Station at Bentley's Plain in 1950 and Bill read the thermometers, measured rainfall, estimated cloud cover, wind speed and direction, recorded the observations and transmitted the information by radio to the FCV office at Bruthen which were then sent to the Bureau of Meteorology once a month.
+The Forests Commission also established a Weather observation station at Bentley's Plain in 1950 and Bill read the thermometers, measured rainfall, estimated cloud cover, wind speed and direction, recorded the observations and transmitted the information by radio to the FCV office at Bruthen which were then sent to the Bureau of Meteorology once a month.

 At the end of the summer fire spotting season, and after the first good rain of autumn, Bill set off alone on his horse along the many bridle paths that cross-crossed the alpine country as far as the NSW border throwing matches along the way to burn forest fuels and reduce the bushfire risk.
 Bill would often rendezvous at Limestone Creek with another Fireguard, Charlie Pendergast based at Benambra on a similar expedition.

 When not on fire lookout duty Bill assisted local Forests Commission crews building nearby forest roads after the 1939 bushfires.
 The work entailed removing trees with explosives and dragging the stumps with his Clydesdale work horses.
 The horses also pulled a heavy plough to break out the formation, dragged a grader to shape the surface and moved sections of concrete culvert pipe.
-However there was still plenty of hard work for the men with hand tools as well handling the horses and explosives.
+However, there was still plenty of hard work for the men with hand tools as well handling the horses and explosives.

 The new roads provided access for firefighting and for logging crews.
 The nearby Washington Winch was imported into Australia in 1920 and operated initially in Western Australia before being purchased by the Forests Commission for 1939 bushfire salvage logging the Central Highlands around Noojee.
 It was later sold and moved to its present site by local sawmilling company Ezards in 1959 where it operated until 1961–62.
 It remains the only high lead-skyline logging system left in Victoria and is listed on the State Heritage Register.